bytebase/bytebase.com-old/content/blog/stop-using-navicat.md

 ### Need to distribute database credentials

 As a client-side software, Navicat needs the username and password to access the database.
 In a team environment, for developers to use their databases, DBAs must distribute the database credentials.
-This resulted in database access privileges being scattered all over the place, which is a receipt for data leaks and database outages.
+This resulted in database access privileges being scattered all over the place, which is a recipe for data leaks and database outages.

 ### No fine-grained data access control

-Since database credentials are handed over directly, there is no finer access control, such as accessing certain databases under one instance, but not the rest.
+Since database credentials are distributed directly to individuals, there is no finer access control, such as granting access to certain databases under one instance, but not the rest.

 ### No data anonymization

-Again, all data is visible because the database credentials are handed over directly.
+Similarly, since database credentials are distributed directly to individuals, all data is exposed in the original text form.

-### Lack of Audit Trail
+### Lack of audit trail

-Again, as a client-side software, the DBA has no way of knowing who did what.
-If the DBA assigns a separate account to each user, we can locate the person, but in reality, the database accounts are usually shared (the infamous user `root` for MySQL and user `postgres` from Postgres).
+Again, as a client-side software, DBAs need to know who did what.
+If DBAs assign a separate account to each user, they can locate the person, but in reality, the database accounts are usually shared (the infamous user `root` for MySQL and user `postgres` for Postgres).

 ### Lack of controlled peer-reviewed change flow

 Navicat makes it easy to make database changes: by writing an UPDATE, ALTER TABLE statement in its SQL editor.
 However, the convenience has a flipside, if you connect to the wrong database or commit the wrong SQL statement (e.g. forgetting the WHERE), it will bring disastrous consequences.

 ### The proliferation of pirated versions